-Aralia (commonly known at Fatsia leaves) are large, glossy green leaves with lobes.
+This red rose wedding bouquet becomes more interesting with unusual greenery.
+Aralia (commonly known as Fatsia leaves) are large, glossy green leaves with lobes.
 They originated in Japan ("fatsi" means "eight" - referring to the normal 8 lobes that make up the leaf shape).

 They are available year found and are generally bunched in ten stem bundles.
 They come in three sizes - large (close to 20" tall), medium (approx 16" tall) and small (approximately 12" tall).
 I generally use the smallest in bridal bouquets.

 That being said, the smallest leaves are still about the size of a large man's hand.
 It is considerably bigger than other greenery leaves commonly used in bridal bouquets.
 They are a very popular in combination with tropical flower designs.